 Medical Editor: John P. Cunha, DO, FACOEP

-Gengraf (cyclosporine capsules, modified) is used to prevent organ rejection after a kidney, liver, or heart transplant.
-It is also used to treat severe psoriasis or severe rheumatoid arthritis.
-It is an immunosuppressant agent.
-This medication is available in generic form.
-Common side effects include tremors or shaking, increased hair growth, headache or body pain, diarrhea, constipation, vomiting, numbness or tingly feeling.
+Gengraf (cyclosporine capsules, modified) is an immunosuppressant agent used to prevent organ rejection after a kidney, liver, or heart transplant.
+Gengraf is also used to treat severe psoriasis or severe rheumatoid arthritis.
+Gengraf is available in generic form.
+Common side effects of Gengraf include tremors or shaking, increased hair growth on the face or body, headache, body pain, stomach pain or upset, diarrhea, constipation, nausea, vomiting, numbness or tingly feeling, swollen or painful gums, muscle spasm, acne, cramps, dizziness, flushing, and high blood pressure.

 The initial oral dose of Gengraf can be given 4-12 hours prior to transplantation or be given postoperatively.
 Initial dosing varies depending on the transplanted organ and other immunosuppressive agents given.
 To treat rheumatoid arthritis, the dose is based on the patient's weight.
 Gengraf may interact with etoposide, lithium, methotrexate, nefazodone, repaglinide, St. John's wort, ACE inhibitors, heart or blood pressure medications, medicines used to treat ulcerative colitis, other medicines used to prevent organ transplant rejection, pain or arthritis medicines, IV antibiotics, antiviral medicines, or cancer medicines.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Gengraf should be used only if prescribed.
 This drug passes into breast milk and may harm a nursing baby.
 Consult your doctor before breastfeeding.